2018 Brisbane International – Men's doubles

 Thanasi Kokkinakis and Jordan Thompson were the defending champions, but Kokkinakis chose to compete in the Hopman Cup instead.
 Thompson played alongside Lleyton Hewitt, but lost in the first round to Grigor Dimitrov and Ryan Harrison.

-Henri Kontinen and John Peers won the title, defeating Leonardo Mayer and Horacio Zeballos in the final, 3–6, 6–3, [10–2].
+The first-seeded team of Henri Kontinen and John Peers won the title, defeating Leonardo Mayer and Horacio Zeballos in the final, 3–6, 6–3, [10–2].